 Ever wish you didn't highlight something in a physical book?
 That's never a worry on Scribd!
 You can delete any highlights at any time: simply go to the highlighted content, click it, and select "Delete".

 How do I add a note?

 To add a personal note to a book, click and drag the mouse over the full phrase you wish to annotate.
 Select "Add Note" and a box will pop up where you'll be able to type out your note.
 When finished, hit 'Save' and it will be added to your list of notes.

 Don't need that section noted any longer?
 Misspelled a word and need to edit what you wrote?
 No worries!
 It's not permanent ink you're using, so feel free to change any note you make or delete it entirely.
 Just select the page symbol on the side where the note is located and the editing box will pop up again.
 Type something new and click 'Save' or select the trash can icon to remove the note entirely.

 How do I go back to highlighted content or read through my notes?

 If you have any trouble with highlighting content or adding a note to the book you're reading, it may be the type of file that the title is.
-Contact Scribd support and provide a link to the book in question and the crack team on the support desk will look into the trouble for you.
+Contact Scribd support and provide a link to the book on Scribd in question and our support team will look into the issue for you!